 Hertford and Ware Runway 04 Night Time Arrival Trial

-London Stansted fully supports the proposal on a trial basis as part of the airport's commitment to working with local communities to help reduce the environmental impact of flight operations where possible.
+London Stansted supported the proposal on a trial basis as part of the airport's commitment to working with local communities to help reduce the environmental impact of flight operations where possible.

-The trial, which will run between 1st March 2013 and 30th April 2013, is supported by NATS and the Department for Transport (DfT).
+The trial, which ran from 1st March 2013 to 30th April 2013, was also supported by NATS and the Department for Transport (DfT).

 You can download full details of the trial here (PDF 3.8MB)